NVIDIA/bionemo-framework/docs/docs/user-guide/getting-started/access-startup.md

 ### NGC Account and API Key Configuration

-Another option to access the BioNeMo Framework container is to use a free NVIDIA GPU Cloud (NGC) account and an API key linked to
+Another option to access the BioNeMo Framework container is to use a free NVIDIA GPU Cloud (NGC) account and an API key linked to that account.

 NGC is a portal of enterprise services, software, and support for artificial intelligence and high-performance computing (HPC) workloads.
 The BioNeMo Docker container is hosted on the NGC Container Registry.
 To pull and run a container from